 Dr. Mercola article about MS

 4. When I was diagnosed with Multiple Sclerosis over ten years ago, I knew I needed to find out the cause.
 I prayed and felt convinced that I needed to get all the metal out of my mouth (amalgam fillings).
-I had them removed by a biological dentist, did lots of cleansing (colon cleanse, liver/gallbladder cleanse), ate only organic pesticide-free fruits, vegetables and meats, drank pure water and used essential oils for general use and had a Raindrop massage weekly substituting LAUREL LEAF and HELICHRYSUM BLEND for the Oregano and Thyme since it's important to cool the nerves, not heat.
-PEPPERMINT oil is the one I wouldn't want to go anywhere without.
+I had them removed by a biological dentist, did lots of cleansing (colon cleanse, liver/gallbladder cleanse), ate only organic pesticide-free fruits, vegetables and meats, drank filtered water and used essential oils for general use and had a Raindrop massage weekly substituting Laurel Leaf and Helichrysum Substitute Blend for the Oregano and Thyme since it's important to cool the nerves, not heat.
+Peppermint oil is the one I wouldn't want to go anywhere without.

 6. I wanted to let you know that I ordered the MS BLEND (below) for my mother-in-law who has been suffering a great deal with Multiple Sclerosis and has been frequenting the hospital due to pain.
 The first night she applied the oil on her spine, she said she was FINALLY able to get a good night's sleep!
 She couldn't believe the relief that came with the blend (she also said it's a pleasant smell).
 Thank You for all that you do! - Nicole R.